Analysis: Booker's Seven Basic Plots Analysis

 Plot Type : Comedy

-Duke Senior is banished to the forest; Rosalind lives with her mean uncle who's high on banishment; Orlando's brother Oliver would like to see him burnt alive in the house they share.
+Duke Senior is banished to the forest; Rosalind lives with her mean uncle who's high on banishment; Oliver would like to see his brother, Orlando, burnt alive in the house they share.

-Most of our main characters start off in rather compromised situations, as prisoners of their fate kept by hosts that would rather not have them.
+Most of our main characters start off in rather compromised situations, as prisoners kept by hosts who would rather not have them.
 In a twist on this traditional stage, the period of unease is further extended when all are basically forced to leave these situations for the unknown.
-Though they were kept in prisons of a sort, they are being sent to ills they know not of.
-Still, as Celia comments, this banishment can really be seen as liberation, though initially it's an upset of the relative comfort of their familiar environment.
+Though they were kept in prisons of a sort, they are now being sent to unknown ills.
+Still, as Celia comments, this banishment can really be seen as liberation, though initially it's an upset of the relative comfort of their familiar environments.

 Characters are Revealed

-Orlando is prepared to kill for Adam and later fights a lioness; Rosalind dresses as a man but later faints over hearing that Orlando is hurt.
+Orlando is prepared to kill for Adam and later fights a lioness; Rosalind dresses as a man but later faints after hearing that Orlando is hurt.